How to Work in Someone Else's Country

 This easy-to-read guide is enlivened by real-life examples drawn from the author's journals and stories shared by colleagues.
 Slim enough to fit in a carry-on, this book is sure to come in handy wherever your work takes you.

 Ruth Stark is an international health professional who currently serves as a senior technical advisor in South Africa.
-She has worked with the World Health Organization, international relief and development NGOs, and national government institutions, and has taught and published widely on basic health services delivery in resource-limited settings.
+She has worked with the World Health Organization, international relief and development NGOs, and national government agencies and institutions,and has taught and published widely on basic health services delivery in resource-limited settings.

 Foreword by Bill Bicknell, MD, MPH